athos/sweet-array/README.md

 ## Type syntax

-`power-dot` adopts what we call *type descriptors* to denote array types throughout the library.
-Following is the syntax definition of `power-dot`'s type descriptors:
+`sweet-array` adopts what we call *type descriptors* to denote array types throughout the library.
+Following is the syntax definition of `sweet-array`'s type descriptors:

 ```